Michael Bell OBE

 NIFDA Board Member

-Site Director Cranswick In his role as Site Director at Cranswick, Tony is responsible for primary processing of pork and pig farming in Northern Ireland.
-Tony has worked in the meat processing industry all of his career and has held various senior roles in Karro, Tulip, George Weston Foods (ABF) and Grampian Country Foods in sites across England and Australia moving to Northern Ireland as part of Cranswick’s purchase of their Ballymena site in 2016.
-Tony has overseen the doubling of the turnover in NI for Cranswick from 70million to 150 million per year and employing almost 500 people.
-Tony has a passion for sustainability both environmental and for the farming sector in Northern Ireland.
-In addition to his role on the NIFDA Board, Tony is also vice chair of the Pork and Bacon Forum and is a member of the Institute of Meat (IoM).
+Site Director at Cranswick, Tony oversees the primary processing of pork and pig farming in Northern Ireland.
+With a career in meat processing, Tony has held senior roles at Karro, Tulip, George Weston Foods (ABF), and Grampian Country Foods in England, Australia, and Northern Ireland.
+Since Cranswick’s purchase of the Ballymena site in 2016, Tony has helped double the company’s turnover in Northern Ireland from £70 million to £150 million annually, employing nearly 500 people.
+Passionate about sustainability, he also serves on the NIFDA Board, as vice chair of the Pork and Bacon Forum, and is a member of the Institute of Meat.